- 1 INTRODUCTION

 If the price floor is less than the market equilibrium price then it has no impact on the economy.
-But if the price floor is set above market equilibrium price immediate supply surplus can be observed.
-At higher market price producers increase their supply in contract consumer’s demand for the commodity will decrease and supply surplus is generated.
+But if the price floor is set above the market equilibrium price immediate supply surplus can be observed.
+At higher market price producers increase their supply in contract consumer’s demand for the commodity will decrease and a supply surplus is generated.

 - Government Intervention

 When the price floor is continued for a long time supply surplus is generated in a huge amount.
 In the case of producers, surplus producers would have reduced the price to increase consumers’ demands and clear off the stock but since it is illegal so the government has to intervene and buy the surplus inventories.
-The government may sell these inventories in situations when those commodities are scarce or it can also distribute to poor people and public entities.
+The government may sell these inventories in situations when those commodities are scarce or it can also distribute them to poor people and public entities.

 - Minimum Wage And Employment

 If the minimum wage is set below the market price no effect is seen.
-But if the minimum wage is set above market price employers may distribute more work among few workers and terminate the rest of the workers to not to pay more wage to more workers.
-The setting price floor will obviously help few workers in getting higher wages but at the same time, other workers will also have to lose their jobs creating unemployment.
+But if the minimum wage is set above market price employers may distribute more work among a few workers and terminate the rest of the workers to not to pay more wage to more workers.
+The setting price floor will help a few workers in getting higher wages but at the same time, other workers will also have to lose their jobs creating unemployment.

 EFFECTS OF CHANGE IN DEMAND AND CHANGE IN SUPPLY